OTEL Ingest Guide

 0.0.0.0:4317) and OTLP over HTTP (0.0.0.0:4318). - Kubernetes: Access the service via

-serviceradar-otelin the demo namespace.
-For internet exposure, front it with an ingress that terminates TLS. - Docker Compose: Ports 4317/4318 map directly to the host for local deployments.
+serviceradar-otel(ClusterIPby default).
+For internet exposure, front it with an ingress or load balancer that terminates TLS. - Docker Compose: Ports 4317/4318 map directly to the host for local deployments.

 Authentication